 What do we do?

-Moral psychology is the scientific study of the processes that underlie and explain moral judgment, reasoning, agency and behaviour.
+Specifically, we use interdisciplinary methods from experimental philosophy (especially subfields like bioXphi) and moral psychology (the scientific study of the processes that underlie and explain moral judgment, reasoning, agency and behaviour) to advance our understanding of morality.

 Autonomy and Consent